Cuban agent due for U.S. release to be deported, lawyer says

 Cuba considers the agents national heroes, arguing they were unjustly convicted and were mainly collecting information on exile groups that Havana accuses of planning guerrilla actions against the island.

-The trial was held in Miami, centre of the Cuban exile community and a hotbed of opposition to Cuba's communist government.
+The trial was held in Miami, center of the Cuban exile community and a hotbed of opposition to Cuba's communist government.

 PLANE INCIDENT